sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 enforces the registered predicate.
 A dishonest oracle holding the signing root can authorize a transaction that violates the predicate, and an unavailable oracle can prevent spending.
-The API does not provide BitVM accountability, fraud proofs, or a general-purpose program VM.
+The API does not provide BitVM accountability, fraud proofs, or penalties for violating the predicate.

 `SignedTransactionView` exposes the fields covered by the supported Taproot `SIGHASH_ALL` signature: version, lock time, input outpoints and sequences, previous output amounts and scripts, all outputs, and the selected input index.
 It deliberately does not expose scriptSig bytes, witness stacks, transaction weight, txid, or arbitrary PSBT metadata as predicate inputs.
-An evaluator must not base acceptance on ambient host state, and must bound its own synchronous work.
-Registering an evaluator identity asserts exact semantics; it does not prove that the implementation is correct.
+An evaluator must not base acceptance on ambient host state.
+The WASM host exposes only the explicit arguments and metered public cryptographic operations.
+It bounds execution but does not prove that an evaluator's predicate is correct.

 These exclusions follow the [BIP341 signature message](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#common-signature-message).